thunlp/WantWords/README.md

   year={2020}
 }

-@inproceedings{zheng2020multi,
+@inproceedings{zhang2020multi,
-  title={Multi-channel reverse dictionary model}, author={Zheng, Lei and Qi, Fanchao and Liu, Zhiyuan and Wang, Yasheng and Liu, Qun and Sun, Maosong}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, pages={312--319}, year={2020}
+  title={Multi-channel reverse dictionary model}, author={Zhang, Lei and Qi, Fanchao and Liu, Zhiyuan and Wang, Yasheng and Liu, Qun and Sun, Maosong}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, pages={312--319}, year={2020}